alappiah/Aduane_Intelligence_Backend/README.md

 ### Cloud Deployment

 This API is designed to integrate seamlessly with Supabase for database hosting.
-The application runtime can be deployed to platforms like Render, Railway, or AWS (ECS/Elastic Beanstalk).
+The application runtime can be deployed to platforms like Render.

 **Deployment Steps (e.g., Render):**